OBOAcademy/obook/docs/tutorial/managing-ontology-project.md

 Every ontology or group of related ontologies (sometimes it is easier to manage multiple ontologies at once, because their scope or technical workflows are quite uniform or they are heavily interrelated) should have:

 1. *at least two teams*, Curation Team and Technical Team, with clearly defined members.
-We recommend to create two teams on GitHub and keep its members always up to date (i.e. remove members that are not actively participating).
-Many of our projects furthermore have a third "core team", which is a more liberal team containing everyone from stakeholders, principal investigators, curators and users.
+We recommend to create two teams on GitHub and keep their members always up to date (i.e. remove members that are not actively participating).
+Many of our projects furthermore have a third "core team", which is a more liberal team containing everyone from stakeholders, principal investigators, curators and users (for managing write permissions see later in the "Best practice" section).
+However, in many cases, just having nominal teams listed on the Team page in the documentation is ok.
 2. *two distinct project boards*: One for the Curation Team, and one for the Technical Team.
 The details on how to design the boards is up to the respective teams, but we found a simple 4 stage board with sections for `To Do` (issues that are important but not urgent), `Priority` (issues that are important and urgent), `In Progress` (issues that are being worked on), `Under review` (issues that need review) and `Done` (finished issues) the most useful.
 The least useful column on a project board is `Backlog`, as it clutters the board and creates a massive overhead in the rare times the team meets to discuss the next steps.
 3. *A documentation system* (often realised using `mkdocs` in OBO projects) with a page listing the members of the team.
 This page should provide links to all related team pages from Github and their project boards, as well as a table listing all current team members with the following information:
     - Name